procitec/sphinx-test-spec/docs/roles.rst

 Roles
 =====

+Currently no roles are provided for cross reference.

-.. todo:: überarbeiten
+..

     For crossreference tables and table rows, ``sphinx-test-spec`` supports some roles:

-.. rst:role:: tbl
+    .. rst:role:: test:case

     To add a reference to a table, add :code:`:ref:`title``

-.. rst:role:: tbl:row

-To add a reference to a row, add :code:`:ref:`id``